4 Fun and Historical Stops to Make Along Manitoba's Crow Wing Trail

 In Manitoba, one stretch of The Trans Canada Trail has a great deal of historical significance.
 The Crow Wing Trail was pioneered in 1844 by free Métis trader Peter Garrioch and his crew, after being marooned in the town of Crow Wing, Minnesota by Dakota patrollers.
 With hopes to make it back to the Red River before winter, Garrioch and his men cut trails through the forest, with some 80 ox-carts following in their path.
 Today, the Crow Wing Trail stretches from Emerson to Winnipeg.

-If you are embarking on a cross-country cycling tour or simply exploring sections of The Great Trail, here are 4 stops to make as you travel along the Crow Wing Trail in southern Manitoba.
+If you are embarking on a cross-country cycling tour or simply exploring sections of the Trans Canada Trail, here are 4 stops to make as you travel along the Crow Wing Trail in southern Manitoba.

 1. A Maze in Corn